blurgyy/fcitx5-ui-rs.nvim/README.md

 ## Known Problem

-- Sometimes the candidate window does not close if typing very quickly.
-Use <kbd>\<C-w\>
-  o</kbd> to close all non-current window if this happens.
 - Special characters like `#`, <code>\`</code>, `*`, etc. are inserted after space, if
   they are selected with a space key.